-This Prospectus, particularly in Part I "Summary", Part IX "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Part X "Business", contains forward-looking statements.
-All statements other than present and historical facts and conditions contained in this Prospectus, including statements regarding our future results of operations and financial positions, business strategy, plans and our objectives for future operations, are forward-looking statements.
-When used in this Prospectus, the words "anticipate," "believe," "can," "could," "estimate," "expect," "intend," "is designed to," "may," "might," "will," "plan," "potential," "predict," "objective," "should," or the negative of these and similar expressions identify forward-looking statements.
+This Registration Document, particularly in Part 6 "MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS" and Part 7 "BUSINESS", contains forward-looking statements.
+All statements other than present and historical facts and conditions contained in this Registration Document, including statements regarding our future results of operations and financial positions, business strategy, plans and our objectives for future operations, are forward-looking statements.
+When used in this Registration Document, the words "anticipate," "believe," "can," "could," "estimate," "expect," "intend," "is designed to," "may," "might," "will," "plan," "potential," "predict," "objective," "should," or the negative of these and similar expressions identify forward-looking statements.
 Forward-looking statements include, but are not limited to, statements about:

-- the initiation, timing, progress and results of clinical trials of our product candidates, including statements regarding when results of the trials will be made public; - the potential attributes and benefits of our product candidates and their competitive position with respect to other alternative treatments; - our ability to advance product candidates into, and successfully complete, clinical trials; - our plans related to the commercialization of our product candidates, if approved; - the anticipated pricing and reimbursement of our product candidates, if approved; - the timing or likelihood of regulatory filings and approvals for any product candidates; - our ability to establish sales, marketing and distribution capabilities for any of our product candidates that achieve regulatory approval; - our ability to establish and maintain manufacturing arrangements for our product candidates; - the scope and duration of protection we are able to establish and maintain for intellectual property rights covering our product candidates, platform and technology; - our expectations regarding the use of proceeds from the Offering; - our plans regarding, and consequences of, our restructuring and redomiciliation; - our estimates regarding expenses, future revenues, capital requirements and our needs for additional financing; - the rate and degree of market acceptance of our product candidates, if approved; - our plans to enter into collaborations for some of our product candidates; and - the impact of government laws and regulations on our business.
+- the initiation, timing, progress and results of clinical trials of our product candidates, including statements regarding when results of the trials will be made public; - the potential attributes and benefits of our product candidates and their competitive position with respect to other alternative treatments; - our ability to advance product candidates into, and successfully complete, clinical trials; - our plans related to the commercialization of our product candidates, if approved; - the anticipated pricing and reimbursement of our product candidates, if approved; - the timing or likelihood of regulatory filings and approvals for any product candidates; - our ability to establish sales, marketing and distribution capabilities for any of our product candidates that achieve regulatory approval; - our ability to establish and maintain manufacturing arrangements for our product candidates; - the scope and duration of protection we are able to establish and maintain for intellectual property rights covering our product candidates, platform and technology; - our plans regarding, and consequences of, our restructuring and redomiciliation; - our estimates regarding expenses, future revenues, capital requirements and our needs for additional financing: - the rate and degree of market acceptance of our product candidates, if approved; - our plans to enter into collaborations for some of our product candidates; and - the impact of government laws and regulations on our business.

-You should refer to Part II "Risk Factors" for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
-As a result of these factors, we cannot assure you that the forward-looking statements in this Prospectus will prove to be accurate.
+You should refer to 1 "RISK FACTORS" for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
+As a result of these factors, we cannot assure you that the forward-looking statements in this Registration Document will prove to be accurate.
 Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame or at all.
 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

-You should read this Prospectus and the documents that we reference in this Prospectus completely and with the understanding that our actual future results may be materially different from what we expect.
+You should read this Registration Document and the documents that we reference in this Registration Document completely and with the understanding that our actual future results may be materially different from what we expect.
 We qualify all of our forward-looking statements by these cautionary statements.